'My 600-Lb. Life' Star L.B. Bonner Dead, Reports 'Radar Online'

 Sad news has emerged for fans of TLC’s My 600-Lb Life.
 James “L.B.”
 Bonner, who appeared on the show earlier this year, has reportedly died at the age of 31.
 Bonner had become one of the show’s most successful participants in terms of losing weight and rebuilding his life, but recent social media posts appear to indicate that he was still struggling a great deal.

 Radar Online reports that My 600-Lb.
 Life star LB Bonner was found deceased in his South Carolina home.
-The outlet shares that two of Bonner’s friends, Stephanie Garbinsky and Shaylee Gantt, have confirmed that the reality television star has passed away.
 It seems that his father had been ill recently, but he also apparently had a girlfriend and a new job, and he has been continuing his weight loss with an upcoming surgery slated to take place.

 As fans of My 600-Lb.
 Life will recall, Bonner lost one of his legs in a 2013 car accident, and after the accident, he relied on food and alcohol to get through his days.
 He eventually reached 650 pounds, but after doing the show, having lap band surgery, and focusing on both diet and exercise, he was said to be around 200 pounds before his apparent death.